Why study this course

 You will be expected to develop research protocols, both on your own and in groups, and will begin to experiment with and design methodological procedures (such as survey methods, ethnography, and content and discourse analysis).

 By the end of year two, you will have the skills necessary to write a dissertation in year three.

-Year three consists of an optional dissertation, one core module and a choice of elective modules allowing you to specialise in your areas of interest.
+Year three consists of an optional dissertation and a choice of elective modules allowing you to specialise in your areas of interest.
 While a number of these will be based on a lecture/workshop format, the range of teaching methods will be more diverse and involve assignments of greater complexity and challenge.

 You will conduct independent research and apply theoretical ideas and approaches to practical and/or analytical work.

 The University is committed to providing a wide range of module options where possible, but please be aware that whilst every effort is made to offer choice this may be limited in certain circumstances.
 This is due to the fact that some modules have limited numbers of places available, which are allocated on a first-come, first-served basis, while others have minimum student numbers required before they will run, to ensure that an appropriate quality of education can be delivered; some modules require students to have already taken particular subjects, and others are core or required on the programme you are taking.
 Modules may also be limited due to timetable clashes, and although the University works to minimise disruption to choice, we advise you to seek advice from the relevant School on the module choices available.